Q100196: Applying a custom Viewer Process in Nuke and Nuke Studio/Hiero

 SUMMARY

 Images in Nuke and Nuke Studio can be viewed with different display transformations applied.
-These transformations take an image from the linear colorspace that Nuke uses internally to an output device’s colorspace.
-The transformations are defined in the OCIO configuration file as device-specific look-up-tables (LUTs).
+These transformations take an image from the working colorspace (often linear space) to an output device’s colorspace.
+The transformations are defined in the OCIO configuration file as device-specific transforms.

-This article describes how to apply custom LUTs in the Node Graph Viewer in Nuke/NukeX as well as the Timeline Viewer in Nuke Studio/Hiero, outlining the differences.
+This article describes how to apply custom transforms in the Node Graph Viewer in Nuke/NukeX as well as the Timeline Viewer in Nuke Studio/Hiero, outlining the differences.

 MORE INFORMATION